The Best SCUBA Dive Sites in the BVI

 The Invisibles – 60 ft. for Advanced Divers

 A submerged pinnacle rising to within 4 ft of the surface, this is a spectacular dive.
 Prolific sponge and soft corals give the reef tremendous color.
-Washed with strong currents, this brings in huge volumes of fish – look out for the large school of permit atop the pinnacle.
+Washed with strong currents, this brings in huge volumes of fish.
+Also look out for the large school of permit atop the pinnacle.

 Mountain Point – 70 ft. for Novice Divers

-Located to the northeast of Mahoe Bay and Mango Bay in the lee of Virgin Gorda peak, this area has three separate moorings.
-Closest to the end of the point is the deeper location – the mooring lies in 25 ft of water and the reef slopes away to the west to a maximum of 70 ft.
-The sand at the bottom of the slope is visited by eagle rays and stingrays while the shallows around the mooring contain a number of swim-throughs and shallow grottos.
-The moorings closer to land are shallower (max 40 ft) and are made up of more grottos, archways and undercut coral heads.
+Located to the northeast of Mahoe Bay and Mango Bay in the lee of Virgin Gorda peak.
+This area has three separate moorings.
+Closest to the end of the point is the deeper location.
+The moorings lie in 25 ft of water.
+Here the reef slopes away to the west to a maximum of 70 ft.
+The sand at the bottom of the slope is visited by eagle rays and stingrays.
+The shallows around the mooring contain a number of swim-throughs and shallow grottos.
+The moorings closer to land are shallower (max 40 ft.
+Here you’ll find more grottos, archways and undercut coral heads.

 Coconut Reef – 45 ft. for Novice Divers